Galileoomega/CD4500-TouchScreen/README.md

 Multiple touch is supported but only for 2 finger max !

-If you want to simulate multiple touch, you'll need to simulate those file FIRST.
+If you want to simulate multiple touch, you'll need to play those file FIRST.
 If you do not the soft will need a restart.